ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 Almost every electronic device available has some software on it.
 If a device runs software but has no way to attach a keyboard and monitor, the software it's running is called *embedded software*, or *firmware*.
 A good example is the software that runs on a printer.

 Embedded software is a really interesting field to work in.
 It's more important in this area than many others that your code is correct when it's released, because many users rarely, if ever, update the firmware on their devices.
-If you make a mistake as a web developer, you can fix that bug and push that fix to all users as soon as you update the site's servers.
+If you make a mistake as a web developer, you can fix that bug and push the fix to all users as soon as you update the site's servers.
 If you work in embedded software, your end users won't see the fix until they choose to update their firmware.
 Some people like the challenge of writing software that functions on its own like this - it can be really satisfying to think of thousands or millions of copies of your code running untouched and unmodified, for years on end.

 Embedded software is everywhere - on printers, ovens, microwaves, clocks, amplifiers, cars, medical devices, satellites - the list is literally endless because new devices are being invented every day.